01 of 10

 - Use baits to kill ants that have gotten into the home.
 Ant baits can be purchased at most home and garden stores.
 Following all label directions, place the bait where ants have been seen to travel.

-- Apply insecticide around the perimeter of the home and under siding to help keep ants from crawling in.
+- Apply insecticide around the perimeter of the home and under the siding to help keep ants from crawling in.
 You can do this yourself or hire a pest control professional.

 - Locate the ants' nests, if possible, and treat them with a properly labeled insecticide.
 In some cases, however, the ant species will have multiple colonies, so treating a single nest will not relieve the problem.